Business Rates - Privacy Notice

-- If you pay by direct debit, we will hold your bank account details.
+- If you pay by direct debit or apply for a COVID-19 business grant, we will hold your bank account details.

 - If you apply for a discount, exception, relief or reduction, we will hold information concerning the reason and the name of the person(s)/business it applies to.

 - Your online portal registration details if you register for an online account or e-billing.

 All personal data we hold is treated as confidential and will be held securely in accordance with data protection legislation.
 It will only be used for the assessment and collection of Business Rates unless otherwise stated.

 The Council has contracts with suppliers who may process your data on our behalf and are designated data processors.
 Contracts include: software suppliers; hybrid mail providers; scanning bureau; credit reference agencies; debt collection and enforcement agents.

 We are required to use your data to carrying out legal obligations or to comply with a statutory function.

 The legal basis for processing your data is the Local Government Finance Act 1988 (as amended) and associated regulations including The Non-Domestic Rating (Collection and Enforcement)(Local Lists) Regulations 1989 and Local Government Act 2003.

 The Council has a duty to protect public funds and prevent and investigate all allegations of fraud and error.